rackerlabs/docs-cloud-databases/apidocs/dev-guide/common-gs/auth-using-curl.rst

 returned is specific to your account.

 .. note::
-     For details about the authentication response schema and attributes, see :rax-devdocs:`annotated authentication response<cloud-identity/v2/developer-guide/#annotated-authentication-request-and-response>` .
+     For details about the authentication response, see :rax-devdocs:`annotated authentication request and response<cloud-identity/v2/developer-guide/#annotated-authentication-request-and-response>`
+     in the Rackspace Cloud API documentation.

 **Example: Authentication response**